halilibrahimisliyen/Lcm-Hcf/README.md

 # Lcm-Hcf
-A program that finds hcf and lcm of entered number
+A program that finds hcf and lcm of entered two numbers